Marjanj67/DataAnalysis/EDA for Real state data in Toronto/readme.md

 ![](linearReg.png)
 r2 score for linear regression :0.577776808271866\
 As shown by r2 score and the figure above it's not a good estimate.

 ### grouped bar chart
+There are four types of housing in the dataset and i plotted them for different locations to see the demographic diffrences.
+Since it would create rather large chart, i did it 5 location at the time.
 ```
     plotyear = '2020'
     plotyear = pd.to_numeric(plotyear)